swift-breeze/contrib/README.md

 [thread](http://thread.gmane.org/gmane.comp.lang.swift.evolution/4640)
 on the swift-evolution mailing list.

-Breeze is an incubator for the Swift standard library.
+Breeze is a community incubator for the Swift standard library.

 ## What goes in the Breeze?